freshleafmedia/privacy-banner/README.md

 />
 ```

-- **key** - This is the value the service is referenced by
+- **key** - This is the value the data processor is referenced by
-- **name** - The full name of the service
+- **name** - The full name of the data processor
-- **description** - What is the service being used for, why is it there
+- **description** - What is the data processor being used for, why is it there
-- **omnipresent** - Whether the service is required on all pages.
+- **omnipresent** - Whether the data processor is required on all pages.
 This is for things like analytics scripts